Building Act 1993 (review)

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.

-VCAT can review certain decisions made by the Building Practitioners Board under the Building Act 1993.
+VCAT can review certain decisions made by the Building Practitioners Board and Victorian Building Authority under the Building Act 1993.

 These types of decisions were previously reviewed by the Building Appeals Board.

 'Building practitioner' means:

 - building surveyor, building inspector or quantity surveyor

 - draftsperson who carries on a business of preparing plans for building work or preparing documentation relating to permits or permit applications

 - builder, including a domestic builder